 Although some people have had some success with non-dairy milk alternatives such as rice or coconut milk, we do not advise them for our Milk Kefir Grains (see below on using coconut milk).
 If you have problems with dairy, we suggest you try Water Kefir Grains as a dairy-free alternative.

 You will need to activate your Milk Kefir Grains; this is to revive them from the shipping process.
-Place your grains into 250ml of milk per and cover your jar.
-Leave them for 48 hours at room temperature (21 Celsius).
-Strain out the Milk Kefir Grains and discard the Milk.
+Place your grains into 250ml of milk and cover your jar.
+Leave them for up to 48 hours at room temperature (21 Celsius) until the milk separates.
+This can sometimes happen within 24 hours, and occasionally can take longer that 48 hours.
+Stir the mixture very well, so that no separation is visible.
+Strain out the Milk Kefir Grains and discard the milk.
+Often, you will need to stir the milk as it is going through the strainer to help aid it passing through.
 Your grains are now activated.

 Once activated, place your grains into 250ml of milk per 5g of Milk Kefir Grains and cover your jar.
 If possible, try to stir your Milk Kefir mixture every 6 hours, at the very minimum, every 12 hours.
 You are looking for the consistency of the milk to change to a thick, yoghurt like texture.
 At this point, your kefir is ready.

 The time it takes for the texture to change depends greatly on the temperature the room in which the Milk Kefir is fermenting in.
 Generally, in room temperature (21 Celsius), it will take 24 hours for this to happen.
 During warm summer months, this can happen much faster, and in winter months much slower.
 As the Milk Kefir Grains begin to grow in size, the time it takes to ferment will also decrease.
 Try not to over ferment your Milk Kefir; you can read more about over fermentation here.